 At regular intervals, we will clean all frequent touch points throughout the building and our staff will be wearing the recommended PPE for your protection.

-This year our Adult over 65 flu vaccination clinic will be held on Saturday 3rd October 2020 and Saturday 17th October 2020 at Bullock Fair:
+This year our Adult over 65 flu vaccination clinics will be held on Saturday 18th September 2021 and Saturday 9th October 2021 at Bullock Fair:

-NO APPOINTMENT NEEDED - Simply turn up at your allotted time, details will be sent to you by text or letter
+NO APPOINTMENT NEEDED - Simply turn up at your allotted time (as indicated on your invitation by post or text message).

-DO NOT attend the practice if you or a member of your household has a high temperature, a new, continuous cough, a loss of/change in your sense of smell or taste or you have been advised to self-isolate due to a recent return from overseas travel.
+DO NOT attend the practice if you or a member of your household has a high temperature, a new, continuous cough, a loss of/change in your sense of smell or taste or you have been advised to self-isolate.
 Instead, please contact the surgery to make an alternative appointment.